michelgokan/sfc-stress/README.md

 1. **Normal mode:** Send request and exit!
 2. **Promised mode:** Send request, wait for the response, and then exit!

+To enable promised-mode, pass 1 to isPromised parameter in */net or */x.

 ## Combined Workload:
 Run all workloads mentioned above once!